California AGD hired Mr. Gary Cooper as our lobbyist in 2025.

 Advocacy is a priority because of the significant effort by organizations outside of dentistry that are pushing their own vision of how to deliver dental care

-Dr. Mike Bromberg, of Reseda CA and AGD Congressional Liaison, keeps advocacy efforts front and center, in person or in front of a screen.
+The late Dr. Mike Bromberg, of Reseda CA and AGD Congressional Liaison, kept advocacy efforts front and center, in person or in front of a screen.

 The California Academy of General Dentistry (CAGD) is the organization that advocates exclusively on behalf of California general dentists for the right to perform the procedures for which they are trained, and provides general dentists the continuing hands-on education that teaches such procedures.
 The Academy of General Dentistry (AGD) also provides its members the opportunity to distinguish themselves by attaining the AGD’s Fellowship and Mastership awards.